 A time assertion is considered to match a time specification if there is an overlap in the times specified.
 If the time assertion contains now, then the current time is used in the evaluation.
 If now or at is specified, then the assertion is considered true if the specific time falls within the times covered by the stored TimeSpecification.
 If the time assertion uses between and entirely is FALSE, then the assertion is considered true if any portion of the between time band falls within the times covered by the stored TimeSpecification.
-If the time assertion of overlap method to be complete: as long as there is a period of overlap within the two time specifications, they are considered to match).
+If the time assertion of overlap methods the time assertion is considered to match).
 If the time assertion uses between and entirely is TRUE, then the assertion is considered true only if the entire between time band falls within the times covered by the stored TimeSpecification.